 Election of each director nominee will be by plurality vote.
 The affirmative vote of holders of a majority of the Company's outstanding Common Stock will be required for approval of the proposed amendment to the Company's Certificate of Incorporation (the "Certificate of Incorporation").
 The Company's Corporate Secretary will appoint an inspector of election to tabulate all votes and to certify the results of all matters voted upon at the Meeting.
-It is the Company's policy (i) to count abstentions and broker non-votes for purposes of determining the presence of a quorum at the Meeting; (ii) to treat abstentions as shares represented at the Meeting and voting against a proposal and to disregard broker non-votes in determining results on proposals requiring a majority vote; and (iii) to consider neither abstentions nor broker non-votes in determining results of plurality votes.
+It is the Company's policy (i) to count abstentions and broker non-votes for purposes of determining the presence of a quorum at the Meeting; (ii) to treat abstentions as shares represented at the Meeting and voting against a proposal and to disregard broker non-votes in determining results of plurality votes.